-The white grape comes from Portugal
+The white grape variety comes from Portugal

-Similarities not with the variety Cayetana Blanca
+No similarities to the variety Cayetana Blanca

-or.
+respectively.
 Vinho Verde

 grown.
-In 2010, a vineyard of 685 hectares was reported.
+In 2010 a vineyard area of 685 hectares was shown.